-Canceled: The order is canceled.
-It will not appear on any task queue or the Edit Orders window, but the canceled order will still appear (as canceled) on the chart note.
+Refused, Contraindicated, and Canceled: Select one of these items when an order will not be completed.
+It will not appear on any task queue or the Edit Orders window.
+The order will still appear on the chart note, but be marked appropriately.

-Include on Patient Reports: The order will appear on patient reports and will be available in MyKidsChart, the patient portal.
+Privacy: Include on Patient Reports: If this box is selected, the order will appear on patient reports and will be available in the patient portal.
 Deselect this box to make the order “confidential”, and only visible within PCC EHR.

 Labs and other orders may include tasks.
-While editing an order, click “Add Task” to create a task for that order.
+Click “Add Task” to create a task for an order.

 Tasks are optional.
 Your practice can use them to indicate that a nurse should collect a specimen, a physician should review results, or a staff member should prepare a handout.
 However, labs with discrete test results have a built-in Lab Order task that appears on the Visit Tasks queue automatically.
 Your office may decide it doesn’t need an additional task to know that labs are complete.

-Default or "Sticky" Tasks: When you add a task to an order, PCC EHR remembers it.
+Default or "Sticky" Task: When you add a task to an order, PCC EHR remembers it.
 The next time you create the same order, that task will appear automatically.
 This is called a “sticky” task.
-PCC EHR remembers sticky tasks per order, per user, so if your office is using a new type of order for the first time, each clinician may need to add the Collect Specimen task (for example) the first time they create that order.
+PCC EHR remembers the first sticky task per order, per user.
+If your office is using a new type of order for the first time, each clinician may need to add the Collect Specimen task (for example) the first time they create that order.

 Remove a Task, Remove a Sticky Task: You can remove any task by blanking out the “TASK” field and the “TO” field and saving the order.
-If your office decides to no longer use tasks for a particular order, each ordering clinician can blank out those fields the next time they place that order to remove the default sticky task.
+If your office decides to no longer use tasks for a particular order, each ordering clinician can blank out those fields and save the order.
+The next time they place that order, the task will not appear.